augustine0890/discord-emotion-tracker/README.md

 # Discord Emotion Tracker
-- Discord Emotion Tracker is an application that collects messages from customer service channels on Discord and uses natural language processing (Rust-BERT library) techniques for sentiment analysis.
+- Discord Emotion Tracker is an application that collects messages from customer service channels on Discord and uses natural language processing techniques for sentiment analysis with AWS Comprehend.
 By processing these messages, the application can provide valuable insights into customer emotions and feedback.
 - The application then stores the messages along with their sentiment analysis results in a MongoDB database.

 ## Features
 - Collect messages from Discord channels using the Serenity library
-- Send collected messages to a web server for further processing (Performs sentiment analysis on messages using Rust-BERT)
+- Send collected messages to AWS Comprehend for sentiment analysis
-- Perform sentiment analysis using NLP machine learning models
 - Store processed messages and sentiment analysis results in MongoDB
-- Built using Rust, Serenity, Rust-Bert, Axum, and MongoDB
+- Built using Rust, Serenity, AWS Comprehend, and MongoDB

 ## Architecture Diagram
 ![](./emotion-tracker-diagram.png)

 ```
     discord-emotion-tracker/
-    ├── src/
-    │   ├── config.rs
-    │   ├── config.yaml
-    │   ├── discord_bot.rs
-    │   ├── main.rs
+    ├── Cargo.lock
-    │   └── mongo.rs
     ├── Cargo.toml
+    ├── Dockerfile
+    ├── README.md
+    ├── config.sample.yaml
+    ├── config.yaml
+    ├── emotion-tracker-diagram.png
+    └── src
+        ├── config.rs
+        ├── discord.rs
+        ├── main.rs
+        ├── mongo.rs
+        ├── scheduler.rs
-    └── README.md
+        └── util.rs
 ```

 ## Installation and Setup